 Terraformation’s ʻŌhiʻa Lani restoration site will eventually become a misty, wet tropical forest with trees over 100 feet tall.
 The land was cleared and used for cattle grazing for decades, degrading the soils and destroying the forest.
 This site receives as much as 80 to 100 inches of rain a year, and this rainfall will support the planting and establishment of native Hawaiian wet-forest species.

-In the coming months, Terraformation will plant 25,000 plants of 22 native species to reestablish the native ecosystem.
+At this project, Terraformation is planting 25,000 plants of 22 native species to reestablish the native ecosystem.
 Plants will include ferns, shrubs, berries, and even forest hibiscus.
 Many of the native species produce food for humans and birds alike, supporting a rich ecosystem.
+Starting at year 35, we also have plans for a selective, low-impact harvesting process (<1% of trees/year) that will provide high-value timber to support the local community, but in a sustainable way that will preserve the newly created forest.

 Koa (Acacia koa)